Jane Haining: Memorials

 Little was known about Auschwitz when Haining died.
 Robertson writes that a 1944 Church of Scotland report stated that she had been sent to a "detention camp for women in Auschwitz in Upper Silesia", and her family's tombstone in the Irongray churchyard near Castle Douglas placed her death in Germany.
 The Scottish Mission in Budapest unveiled a memorial tablet for her in 1946.
 In June 1948 two stained glass windows in her honour were installed in the vestibule of Queen's Park Govanhill Parish Church in Glasgow, where she worshipped.

-On 27 January 1997—International Holocaust Remembrance Day and the 52nd anniversary of the liberation of Auschwitz—Yad Vashem, Israel's Holocaust memorial, recognized Haining as Righteous Among the Nations.
+On 27 January 1997—International Holocaust Remembrance Day and the 52nd anniversary of the liberation of Auschwitz—Yad Vashem, Israel's Holocaust memorial, recognised Haining as Righteous Among the Nations.
 Her name is inscribed on a wall of honour in the Garden of the Righteous in Jerusalem.
 The honour is awarded to non-Jews who risked their lives to save Jews during the Holocaust.
-Twenty-two British people had been recognized as of January 2018.
+Twenty-two British people had been recognised as of January 2018.
 Haining was the second Scot; Tommy Noble, a Scottish POW, was made Righteous Among the Nations in 1988.

 Other memorials to Haining include a cairn near Dunscore Church, made possible in 2005 by public donation, and a Church of Scotland "Jane Haining prize", which arranges an annual visit to Scotland for a Hungarian teacher and two students.
 In 2010 the city of Budapest renamed a section of an embankment after her: Pesti alsó rakpart (Pest-side lower embankment, along the Danube between the Széchenyi Chain Bridge and Elizabeth Bridge) became Jane Haining rakpart.
 Also in 2010, the British government named her a British Hero of the Holocaust.
 In 2016, a memorial event attended by former pupils of the mission school was held in Hungary and in 2017 Haining was again honoured by the city of Budapest in a new exhibition at its Holocaust Memorial Centre.